-Tulip bulbs are expensive and it is not guaranteed that you will make a profit off of them, especially if you’re in your first year of flower farming.
+Tulip bulbs are expensive, and you are not guaranteed to profit from them, especially if you’re in your first year of flower farming.
 Farmer florists are also often dismayed to discover that tulips are not perennials when grown as cut flowers.
 All that being said, tulips are desirable for those wanting early-season sales!

-Because tulips are super finicky flowers and you want to get the most bang for your buck, it is essential to know what you’re doing.
-In this blog post, I share my tips for growing tulips as a flower farmer so you have the best chance of success!
+Because tulips are super finicky flowers, knowing what you’re doing is essential if you want to get the most bang for your buck.
+In this blog post, I share my tips for growing tulips as a flower farmer, so you have the best chance of success!

 PLANTING TULIPS FOR LANDSCAPES VS. PLANTING TULIPS AS A FLOWER FARMER

-For flower farmers, tulips act like annuals, because we harvest the tulips completely–bulbs and all.
+For flower farmers, tulips act like annuals because we harvest the tulips completely–bulbs and all.
 This is to ensure better stem length for arranging.
 If you don’t cut your tulips, however, they are regarded as perennials.
-This works well for those landscaping with tulips, as they will come back year after year.
+This works well for those landscaping with tulips, as they will return year after year.

 STEPS FOR PLANTING TULIPS FOR CUT FLOWERS